TwylaHelps/twyla.kubedeploy/README.md

 - [ ] improve test coverage
 - [ ] rethink interface for printing messages
 - [ ] dump deployments for use with `kubectl apply -f`
-- [ ] add support multi-document `deployment.yml` so other objects can be added (e.g. acompanying services)
+- [x] support multi-document `deployment.yml` so other objects can be added (e.g. acompanying services)

 ## Whishlist